 Looking at our PatientConnect™ data, we note with some interest that three specific patient segments dominate Canadians aged 45 and older.
 Our Health and Wellness team refers to these segments as Responsible Proactives, Health-Seeking Intuitives, and Doctor’s Disciples.
 By looking more closely at these specific segments, we can move well beyond the understanding that Canadians 45 and older are less likely to trust the Internet for medical advice, and drill down to a greater understanding of the patients who make up that cohort and why they would be more trustful of a family doctor than information found on the internet.

-As the below chart indicates, Responsible Proactives and Doctor’s Disciples hold the greatest sensitivity to brands among our patient groups, although for very different reasons.
+Responsible Proactives and Doctor’s Disciples hold the greatest sensitivity to brands among our patient groups, although for very different reasons.

 Responsible Proactives are brand sensitive because they are always on the lookout for the newest and most advanced treatments (which are usually branded products).
 Doctor’s Disciples, on the other hand, are brand sensitive because they are drawn to the names they are familiar with, that have an established image, and that have been recommended by their physician.
 Conversely, patients belonging to the Health-Seeking Intuitives segment tend to be skeptical of pharma brands.

 By digging deeper with these PatientConnect™ segments, we help our clients to not only understand patient behaviours, but also to uncover the reasons behind those behaviours.
 This kind of insight allows brand managers and marketers to communicate messages that resonate through the most effective medium to reach them.